gizmo-platform/gizmo-platform.github.io/src/field/net-bootstrap.md

 the FMS workstation (this computer).
 Connect no other cables or devices.

-Power on the scoring table box and wait approximately 30 seconds for it to boot.
+Power on the scoring table box and wait approximately 2 minutes for it to boot.
 Once the device has booted (pattern of lights has stabilized), confirm this dialog and the scoring table box will be programmed.
 You will receive more instructions on when to connect